 “It was you, wasn’t it?”
 Foran demanded of the god.

 “Sadly,” replied the god.
 “I cannot make enough.
 That is not my purview.
 But at least I have made some of them happy.
 Where is your dwelling place?”

 “Up there.
 We have to take the stairs.”

 “Is this place not condemned?
-Surely it will give way upon a might quake!”
+Surely it will give way upon a mighty earthquake!”

 “Stop that!” said Foran with a wave of her hand.
-“We haven’t seen the Big One yet and I don’t want to experience it at all.”
+“We have not seen the Big One yet, and I don’t want to experience it at all.”